 The state park maintains two launching ramps which are accessed from Rt.
 344. One is located on the north side of the Dan River and the other is located at the confluence with the Roanoke River.

-Beginning in the mountainous Patrick County, the Dan River begins north of U.S. Highway 58 and slightly northeast of the Meadows of Dan.
-In this section of the river you will find fishing for native brook trout in waters classified as wild trout waters by the Virginia Department of Game and Inland Fisheries.
+The Dan River begins in the mountains of Patrick County just north of U.S. Highway 58 and slightly northeast of the Meadows of Dan.
+In this section of the river you will find fishing for native brook trout in waters classified as wild trout waters by the Virginia Department of Wildlife Resources.
 Just above and below U. S. Highway 58 the river is a put-and-take trout stream – Category B. Traveling farther east, the river flows through a deep gorge within the Pinnacles Hydroelectric Project owned by the City of Danville.
 This area has been dubbed the Grand Canyon of Virginia, rugged and spectacular country that appeals to the hardy.
 It is in this area that the trout fishing becomes first class for rainbow and brown trout in the six-mile section between Talbott Dam and Townes Reservoir.
 The stream from Townes Dam to the Pinnacles Powerhouse has been designated as catch-and-release trout water.
 The Dan River from the powerhouse several miles downstream (Kibler Valley) is a popular Category A put-and-take trout stream.
 For more information on access and trout fishing the Dan River see the Trout Fishing tab (brand new) on this page.

 The landlocked striped bass fishing the Dan is noted for begins east of the city with the city of Danville access point and launching ramp just downstream from the Water Pollution Control Plant.
 This ramp was built as a joint effort between the Dan River Anglers Association and the city of Danville.